 Only a black president can – after taking eight years to catch up with right wing icon Dick Cheney – put each “state’s right” to outlaw equality back on the table 45 years after equality won, and be applauded as a hero for it by his relieved fans.

 Multiple generations in my family have read To Kill A Mockingbird or seen the powerful movie.
 A black man or “nigger” is accused of a crime he could not physically have committed, convicted by an all-white Alabama jury, and – unarmed – is shot seventeen times by guards and killed before his appeal.

-The black victim in the story is publicly accused, indicted, arrested, has an attorney, pleads not guilty, hears the evidence against him in court, testifies, and is even convicted and offered an appeal – before he is suddenly killed.
+The black victim in the story is publicly accused, indicted, arrested, pleads not guilty, hears the evidence against him in court, has an attorney who cross examines witnesses, testifies himself, and is even convicted and offered an appeal – before he is suddenly killed.
 Nonetheless, back in 1960 it was disgraceful and embarrassing to the people of Alabama.

 In contrast, president Obama skips all but the last step – the killing.
 None of the victims or the families of those kidnapped, tortured or killed by the Bush-Obama administration will have the luxury of a day in court – at least not until the next administration.
 And under president Obama, no one who ordered kidnapping, torture, or murder or destroyed evidence of them will even see the inside of a courtroom for their crimes.

 We’ve come a long way since Mockingbird.
 In the Bush-Obama administration the real niggers aren’t African Americans – they’re Muslims and Arabs.
 According to the president they include any mosque or Muslim-owned business – certainly not restricted to the tri-state area – and anyone the president suspects of “terrorism” but can’t convince any judge or grand jury to charge with a crime.